jaysoo/nx-react-book/manuscript/chapter3.md

 nx format:write
 ```

 Lastly, you may want to set up a pre-commit git hook to run `nx format:write` so we can ensure 100% conformance whenever code is checked in.
-For more details please refer to [Appendix C](#appendix-c).
+For more details please refer to [Appendix B](#appendix-b).

 ***